-Transgender/gender incongruent individuals are those with a gender identity other than their sex designated at birth (that is usually based on external genitalia).
-Some transgender/gender incongruent individuals will suffer distress from this incongruence.
+Transgender/gender diverse individuals are those with a gender identity other than their sex designated at birth (that is usually based on the external genitalia).
+TUECs need to recognize that there is no typical presentation but a broad range of presentations.
+Previously used diagnostic terms aimed at defining pathologies are infrequently used nowadays and unrelated to treatment recommendations.
+Some transgender/gender diverse individuals may require medical and/or surgical interventions to align their bodies more closely with their gender identity.